 There is one known breast cancer risk factor that still raises a lot of questions: breast density.
 Research has shown that breast cancer is up to four to five times more likely to occur in a woman with very dense breasts than one without, which is a significant difference.
 Unfortunately, we don’t know why this relationship between breast density and cancer exists, and we must admit we can do little to control our breast density.
 Still, it’s certainly worth learning a little more about breast density and how it relates to breast cancer.

 What is Breast Density?

-In short, a dense breast is composed of a higher ratio of breast tissue (made up of milk-producing ducts and milk-carrying lobules) and connective tissue to fatty tissue than a non-dense breast.
+In short, a dense breast is composed of a higher ratio of breast tissue (made up of milk-producing ducts and milk-carrying The place within the breast where milk is manufactured in the breast.) and connective tissue to fatty tissue than a non-dense breast.
 The less fat, the denser the breast.

 What Causes Breast Density?

 While breast density is still being studied, it appears that a number of factors are likely at play in determining whether a woman will have dense breasts.
 Genetics appears to play a role, as does age, pregnancy, and childbearing.
 Dense breasts appear to run in families, and breast density decreases during pregnancy.
 Women who have given birth to several children will usually have less dense breasts.

 In addition to pregnancy, The end of a woman’s menstrual cycles, defined as 12 consecutive months of no menstrual periods. also causes a major change in breast density.
 A chemical substance produced in the body that controls and regulates the activity of certain cells or organs. changes cause the breast to become more fatty and less dense, although postmenopausal A chemical substance produced in the body that controls and regulates the activity of certain cells or organs. therapy involving estrogen can slow this change; those same hormone treatments can also increase your risk of breast cancer.